-It is crucial to understand that everybody’s nutritional requirements vary depending on their fitness levels and goals, therefore, use this article as a guide to determine the right balance of carbs, protein, and fats before and after your workoutto satisfy your hunger, get energy, aid in recovery and achieve major muscle gains.
+It is crucial to understand that everybody’s nutritional requirements vary depending on their fitness levels and goals.
+We are offering this article to serve as a guide to determine the right balance of carbs, protein, and fats that one may take before and after one’s workouts to satisfy hunger, get energy, develop endurance, and build leaner muscles.

 Your post-workout snack depends on your level of physical activity.
 If you run a few miles per week, we recommend a glass of delicious banana shake made with one banana and a cup of low-fat milk.
-It’s super easy and extremely effective in re-hydrating the body and providing the protein to aid in muscle fiber repair.
+It’s super easy and extremely effective in re-hydrating the body and providing extra proteins for muscle repair.

-You can use granola, peanut butter, or sliced bananas as alternative toppings for your yogurt parfait.
+Tip: You can use granola, peanut butter, or sliced bananas as toppings for your yogurt parfait.

 After a strenuous workout session, you’ll want something that is rich in protein and is satiating.
 To make a black bean omelet, you’ll need four egg whites, ¼ cup of boiled or canned beans, and an ounce of low-fat cheese (optional).
 This will not only replenish your energy reserves but will provide you with a quick surge of protein to stimulate muscle synthesis.

 A glass of green smoothie made with 4 cups of spinach, 1 banana, half a cup of berries and one cup of almond milk with ice is just what you need to fuel your body throughout your entire yoga workout.
 This smoothie consists of healthy carbs that help your muscles and brain function optimally without dipping into your glycogen reserves.